-- 2.1 Most councils' constitutions include a member-officer protocol setting out the respective roles of members and officers and providing some elementary regulation of the relations between members and officers.
-While there is no legal requirement for councils to adopt such a protocol, Swale is unusual in not having one. - 2.2 It is timely to consider the creation of a member-officer protocol, with the all-out election in May likely to result in a number of new councillors being elected.
-There has been a somewhat renewed interest in, and focus on, member standards in Swale in the last year or so, with (for example) the standards committee now meeting quarterly rather than annually, the proposed adoption of a new code of conduct and the standards champions beginning to take shape.
+- 2.1 Most councils' constitutions include a member/officer protocol setting out the respective roles of members and officers and providing some elementary regulation of the relations between members and officers.
+While there is no legal requirement for councils to adopt such a protocol, Swale is unusual in not having one.
+Indeed the LGA Model Code of Conduct that Swale utilises, refers to a member/officer protocol. - 2.2 There remains a heightened interest in, and focus on, member standards in Swale, particularly in the light of the negative findings of the Council's peer review, in respect of the member/officer relationship.
+It is therefore timely to bring forward this document which, it is hoped will have a positive effect on member/officer relations.